BlenderBricks/EpicFigRig/README.md

 # JabLab Changelog - Blender 3.3 and above

-Updates will resume Monthly on May 15th
+Updates on the 15th of every month!

 Version 1.0